JieFeng-cse/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
 My name is Jie Feng, a Junior student.
-I am looking forward to a PhD position enrolled in fall 2021.
+I am looking for to a PhD position enrolled in fall 2021.

 I study in the Mixed Honor Class in Chu Kochen Honors College at Zhejiang University, an Honor Program for top 5% students at Zhejiang University.
 My major is Control Science and Engineering.